sevagh/freemusicdemixer.com/web/_posts/2024-12-07-Music-transcription-feature.md

 **Will it work for all genres?**

-Yes, you can convert audio to MIDI across various genres—classical, jazz, rock, pop, and beyond.
+Yes, you can convert audio to MIDI across various genres — classical, jazz, rock, pop, and beyond.
 The accuracy can vary based on instrumentation and recording quality.

 **Is it legal to transcribe any audio into MIDI?**